+PART II – EXISTING REGULATIONS (AMENDED)

 THIS DOCUMENT SHOWS IN TRACKED CHANGES THE AMENDMENTS THAT ARE PROPOSED TO BE MADE TO THE CURRENT 2022 REGULATIONS (IN ADDITION TO PART I).

 FOR THIS REASON, THE TRACKED CHANGES HAVE BEEN LEFT IN TO ASSIST CONSULTATION.